 (3) A Member’s selection takes effect from the beginning of the next contribution period after the Board receives the notice of the selection.

-[(4) repealed]
+[(4) deleted]

 (5) A Gold State Super Member whose average contribution rate is 5% may not select a contribution rate of 6% or 7%.